 Make sure you purchase the right ink cartridges for your specific printer and printer region or have your old ones refilled.
 Cartridges are not compatible between different brands, and often not within the same brand.
-Unlike other inkjet manufacturers, HP often designs its inkjet hardware to use country-specific consumables.
+HP often designs its inkjet hardware to use country-specific consumables.
 When you unbox a new HP inkjet printer and set it up, you install a set of ink tanks that ship with the printer.
 As you turn on the device and get ready to use it, an initialization sequence localizes it to the country associated with the ink cartridges you installed.
-HP recommends that you use Original HP ink cartridges.
+HP recommends that you use original HP ink cartridges.
 XL (Extra Large) cartridges cost more but do provide better value in the long run.
 They will be able to print at least double the pages of a regular cartridge.
 Our advice is that if you print often, go with XL.
 However, ink can dry up.
 So if you are not a frequent printer, go with the regular cartridges.

 You can check the ink levels by using the HP Photosmart Software: